-- Hold the button while powering the device on - The right LED at the top will blink. - Send the SysEx file to Mutant Brain using a MIDI SysEx program (such as MIDI-OX on Windows or SysEx Librarian on Mac). - Make sure that there is no other MIDI traffic on the connection at the time of the upload. - The upload should complete within a minute or two.
-The top left LED will jitter indicating activity as the SysEx file is being uploaded.
+- Hold the button while powering the device on. - The two LEDs at the top should light solidly. - Send the SysEx file to Mutant Brain using a MIDI SysEx program (such as MIDI-OX on Windows or SysEx Librarian on Mac). - Make sure that there is no other MIDI traffic on the connection at the time of the upload and configure your SysEx program to place a delay of 100ms or so between each SysEx buffer. - The upload should complete within a minute or two.

-When the upload is completed, the two top LEDs should turn off.
+When the upload is completed, the two top LEDs should blink alternately and rapidly.
 You need to remove power and apply it again to boot up Mutant Brain with the new firmware.

-If there is an error during the upload, the left top LED is off and the right top LED will blink rapidly.
-You can press the top right button to re-set the module (the top right LED will begin blinking slower once pressed) and send the SysEx file again.
-Alternatively, disconnect the module from power and re-connect it while holding the button to begin the update procedure again.
+If there is an error during the upload, the left top LED is off and the right top LED is blinking.
 Check your settings (and make sure there is no other MIDI activity) before trying again.